COMPUTING SOVEREIGNTY ON $50 HARDWARE

 150+ simultaneous BLE advertising devices cause callback stack overflow.
 GPS timeouts, display corruption, and random reboots were all the same root cause.
 Cannot be discovered in a lab.
 Solution: stack sizing, hard scan buffer limit, GPS drain loops — all three required simultaneously.

 AES encryption — the standard solution — holds the SPI bus long enough to crash the device.
 The security requirement and hardware constraint were irreconcilable within the original framing.
 Solution: reframe the requirement.
-Metadata deletion renders all Ghost Partition data permanently unreachable in milliseconds, within Treaty budget.
+Metadata deletion renders all Ghost Partition data operationally inaccessible in milliseconds, within Treaty budget.
+The underlying flash sectors retain data until overwritten — the Nuke provides time-pressure inaccessibility, not forensic destruction.

 LilyGO manufactured two production batches with different GPS modules at different baud rates.
 Undocumented.
 Silent failure — no error output.
 Solution: baud rate auto-detection.
 First documented solution to this hardware variation problem.